onlyquake/xonotic-wiki/Pr.markdown

 Timeline
 --------

-1. We can’t give a timeline at this moment, but we will try to produce our first release as soon as we can
+1. We can't give a timeline at this moment, but we will try to produce our first release as soon as we can
 2. Instead, we will invite people to our IRC channels and to our website to keep updated

 The name